rasika-ambure57/FoodieDelight/README.md

 # FoodieDelight
 Food delivery app.
-It manages different restaurants and their menus.
+It manages different Restaurants and their menus.
 UI framework - React Native

 Functionality for Restaurant Admin :